API Reference

 API reference of `@frontity/head-tags` package

-If you are using Yoast SEO >v14.0 we recommend that you instead use the @frontity/yoast package which does not require an additional plugin to be installed in WordPress.
+If you are using Yoast SEO >v14.0 we recommend that you instead use the package which does not require an additional plugin to be installed in WordPress.

 Table of Contents